foo123/Abacus/README.md

 # Abacus

-Combinatorics and Algebraic Number Theory **Symbolic Computation Library** for Javascript, Python
+**Computer Algebra System** for Symbolic Computation for Combinatorics and Algebraic Number Theory for Javascript and Python

 **version 2.0.0** in progress